 A method for maintaining current and correct material

 Certain wikis make determining if your material is up to date and correct challenging.
-Look for a wiki that prominently displays critical information such as the date and author of a post
+Look for a wiki that prominently displays critical information such as the date and author of a post to find new content.

 Who last modified the content of your wiki?

-What are the key necessities for a well organized internal wiki platform
+What are the key necessities for a well organized internal wiki platform?

 To store and organize material, document editors make use of the conventional folder, also they can have articles and sub-articles, headings, and various layout configurations that can help to manage the layout of your internal wiki a lot more efficiently.
 However, most of the time finding these files and knowing which file belongs to which department can be tedious without the proper organization of documentation.
 This makes it difficult for colleagues to locate and keep information.